SquareSquash/web/doc/README_FOR_APP.md

 only one version is live at a time) and _released_ projects (distributed apps for which many versions may exist "in the wild").

-If you are developing a released project, you must associate your {Deploy}
-objects with a unique version identifier (such as a build number).
+If you are developing a released project, you must associate your `Deploy` objects with a unique version identifier (such as a build number).
 You must also send the correct build identifier with every occurrence report.
 See the client library and API controller documentation for more information.